mazurkin/jupyter-notebook-toc/README.md

 # jupyter-notebook-toc

-Automatic TOC (table of contents) for the Jupyter Notebooks
+Automatic TOC (table of contents) for the Jupyter Notebooks renders in HTML format

 ![screenshot.png](doc/screenshot.png)